R2Northstar/NorthstarWiki/docs/steamdeck-and-linux/installing-on-steamdeck-and-linux.md

 5. Add `%command% -northstar` as a [launch option](../installing-northstar/troubleshooting.md#launch-opts) to Titanfall2
 6. Launch Titanfall2, it should now launch Northstar

-Note that removing the `%commad% -northstar` will cause Steam to launch the vanilla game again.
+Note that removing the `%command% -northstar` will cause Steam to launch the vanilla game again.

 ## Lutris (Wine)